-- Bonds and secured loans: these are quoted instruments in active markets and therefore the market price as at 31st December 2021 has been applied in the GAAP accounts, excluding accrued interest.
-On the Solvency II balance sheet, the bonds have been valued including accrued interest and the loans have been set at fair value; - Reinsurance share of unearned premiums: the reinsurance share of unearned premiums reserve comprises the reinsurer's share of the proportion of gross premiums written which is to be earned in the following or subsequent financial years in the GAAP accounts.
-The unearned premiums are not recognised for solvency purposes, and instead the expected claims arising on the unearned premiums are recorded within the reinsurance share of technical provisions; - Reinsurance share of claims reserves: the reinsurance share of claims reserves comprises the reinsurer's share of the claims outstanding (including claims which are estimated to have been incurred but not reported) as at 31st December 2021.
-The adjustments from claims reserves in the GAAP accounts to technical provision in the Solvency II balance sheet are detailed in section G); - Prepayments and deferred acquisition costs: on the Solvency II balance sheet these have been valued at nil; - Deferred tax asset/liability: valued based on the expected tax benefit or expense once the valuation adjustments to transition to solvency valuations unwind; and - Derivative assets and liabilities: there are no derivative assets or liabilities
+- Bonds and secured loans these are quoted instruments in active markets and therefore the market price as at 31st December 2021 has been applied in the GAAP accounts, excluding accrued interest.
+On the Solvency II balance sheet, the bonds have been valued including accrued interest and the loans have been set at fair value; - Reinsurance share of unearned premiums the reinsurance share of unearned premiums reserve comprises the reinsurer's share of the proportion of gross premiums written which is to be earned in the following or subsequent financial years in the GAAP accounts.
+The unearned premiums are not recognised for solvency purposes, and instead the expected claims arising on the unearned premiums are recorded within the reinsurance share of technical provisions; - Reinsurance share of claims reserves the reinsurance share of claims reserves comprises the reinsurer's share of the claims outstanding (including claims which are estimated to have been incurred but not reported) as at 31st December 2021; - Deferred acquisition costs on the Solvency II balance sheet these have been valued at nil; - Deferred tax asset/liability valued based on the expected tax benefit or expense once the valuation adjustments to transition to solvency valuations unwind; and - Derivative assets and liabilities there are no derivative assets or liabilities